olliw42/mLRS-docu/docs/ELRS_RECEIVERS.md

 | Generic 2400 TD PA  | 20 dBm (100 mW)  | True Diversity, PA + LNA      |

 To determine if your receiver hardware is supported with one of the generic targets, go to [ELRS Targets](https://github.com/ExpressLRS/targets/blob/master/targets.json) and look up the layout file that your hardware uses.

-Note: 868/915 MHz ELRS receivers cannot connect with 868/915 MHz mLRS Tx modules using the SX126x LoRa chipset.
-This is because the 868/915 MHz ELRS receivers use the SX127x LoRa chipset, which is incompatible with the SX126x LoRa chipset for the spreading factor used by the mLRS 19 Hz mode.
-In addition, the SX127x does not support the spreading factor which is used for the mLRS 31 Hz mode.

 ## Connections ##